We share the company of a select group of law schools based on combined LSAT scores and GPAs of their student bodies.

 Our alumni can be found around the world.
-More than 8,500 William & Mary law graduates live and work in all 50 states, DC, Puerto Rico, the US Virgin Islands, and 48 other countries.
-They are leaders in private practice, the judiciary, business,education, public interest organizations, and government..
+More than 8,500 William & Mary law graduates live and work in all 50 states, the District of Columbia, Puerto Rico, US Virgin Islands, and 52 other countries.
+They are leaders in private practice, the judiciary, business, education, public interest organizations, and government.

 Significant Co-Curricular Accomplishments

 - Our Alternative Dispute Resolution, Moot Court, and National Trial teams have proven to be formidable competitors at tournaments around the nation.

 - Nine of our students have received awards from the Burton Foundation in recognition of their excellence in legal writing.
 The foundation recognized William & Mary with its Law School Record of Distinction Award, which is given to schools that have had student winners for three or more years.